Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 PHP
 ^^^

-The webserver on the RED Brick is configured to recognize an index.php.
+The webserver on the RED Brick is configured to recognize an ``index.php``.

 An minimal hello world index.php might look like this::